GabrielCamba/Grants-Program/applications/openPayroll.md

     - Payroll Actions
       - Claim Payroll (payee)
       - Transfer Treasury (owner) // we thought about this functionallity in order to be able to migrate the contract to future versions.

+For interacting with the contract we will provide a web interface with a config file to set the blockchain where the Factory contract is deployed.
+The interface will provide the fields to fill in order to create a new payroll contract.
+Set a name, set base payment, set duration and establish the start date.
+After that you will be lead to the add Payee screen in order to add payees to the new brand contract.

+In the contract will be stored only the address where the payment will be sent.
+In the ui, you'll be able to identify each address by adding a name and an email for notifications.
+All the metadata information will be stored in the browser's local storage.

+After that you'll be presented with an interface to choose which payroll contract you want to interact with.
+That's why is important to set a proper name in the first interaction.
+Since that name it won't be on chain there will be an option to edit it.

+When you enter the contract page you'll be able to edit it's name, see all payees, call addPayee, removePayee, updatePayee functions, get balances, pause and resume, check amounts for next iteration (very usefull if you want to check you'll be able to pay next period).

+There will be also the claim payroll screen where each payee can connect it's wallet and claim the payment for that period, or the accumulated amount in case they have more than one period to redeem.

+The Transfer Treasury  function won't be showed.
+That function was thought in case you want to migrate the treasury founds to a newer version.

+Just in case you want to change computer or clean your local storage there will be an option to store locally your contracts metadata.
+There will be corresponding restore from a file previously downloaded.

 - Data models / API specifications of the core functionality
 - An overview of the technology stack to be used